Life in the Sixth Form

 Students in Year 12 have to attend school full-time, 8.30am-3.00pm.
 The day starts with a Form Time so that tutors can support students daily and distribute necessary information.
 There are five lessons each of one hour.
 Students will have some supervised study sessions in their timetable when they don’t have a lesson, they will need to sign in with the Learning Supervisor in these sessions and work in the study areas.
 All students are expected to use their study periods effectively and complete at least five hours of independent study per subject per week – so time management is extremely important.
 We recommend that students do not engage in more than 8 hours of paid employment per week.

-In addition, there is one hour of Year 12 Games scheduled per week for most students, where there are a wide range of activities on offer, and one lesson of Life Long Learning (Personal Development), to support students with a wide range of input about careers, health and preparing for life after school.
+In addition, there is one hour of Year 12 Games scheduled per week for most students, where there are a wide range of activities on offer, and one lesson of Personal Development, to support students with a wide range of input about careers, health and preparing for life after school.

 You could get a bursary to help with education-related costs if you’re aged 16 to 19 and: